iguydoespython/iguydoespython.github.io/articles/workwith.md

 - py4web running and have access to the [_dashboard](http://127.0.0.1:8000/_dashboard) app
 - Know where your py4web `apps` directory is

-Locate the _scaffold directory inside your `apps` directory and copy the entire directory to directory.
+Locate the _scaffold directory inside your `apps` directory and copy the entire directory to a new directory.
 Call the new directory `contacts`.

 In your browser you should now be able to navigate to http://127.0.0.1:8000/contacts and see the default py4web